danintel/sawtooth-faq/glossary.rst

 Sabre
     TF that implements on-chain smart contracts with the WebAssembly VM.
 For more information, see Sabre RFC at https://github.com/hyperledger/sawtooth-rfcs/blob/master/text/0007-wasm-smart-contracts.md
 Sawtooth
-    Hyperledger Sawtooth is a modular enterprise blockchain platform for building, deploying, and running distributed ledgers.
+    Hyperledger Sawtooth is a modular enterprise blockchain platform for building, deploying, and running distributed ledgers Solidity
+    A contract-oriented programming language used to implement smart contracts.
+Compiles into Ethereum VM code and is supported by Seth
 Stale block
     A block proposed to be at the head of a blockchain, but lost to a competing block that became the head as decided by the consensus algorithm
 TF